Thomas Michael Greenhow: Career

 Thomas Greenhow retired to Leeds in 1860, dying there on 25 October 1881 at Newton Hall.

 Family

-Greenhow's first wife was Elizabeth Martineau 1794–1850, who succumbed to tuberculosis after producing four children.
+Greenhow's first wife was Elizabeth Martineau (1794–1850), who succumbed to tuberculosis after producing four children.
 She was a daughter of Thomas Martineau and Elizabeth Rankin, of the prosperous, socially reformist Martineau family, mainly based in Birmingham.
-His wife's siblings included the religious philosopher James and the sociologist and political theorist Harriet.
+His wife's siblings included the religious philosopher James Martineau and the sociologist and political theorist Harriet Martineau.
+Greenhow's sister Sarah (1801–1891) married George Martineau (1792–1857), cousin of his wife Elizabeth.

 Greenhow's first child and only daughter, Frances, was born in 1821.
 She married into the Lupton family of Leeds, wealthy wool manufacturers and Unitarians, a branch of English Dissenters.
 She worked to open up educational opportunities for women, and, more prominently, their access to universities.
-His first son and second child, Edward Meadows Greenhow, (1822–1840) died at the age of 18.
+Her eldest son's first daughter was Olive Christiana Middleton (née Lupton), the great-grandmother of Catherine, Princess of Wales.